1-Mattis Justo Quam

 As an international studies major, Yukiko Omagari ’05 had pursued academic programs in South Africa, Turkey, and the United Kingdom.
 But when she saw an opportunity to conduct research among the people of Turkey, from west to southeast, her horizons expanded.

-With her Cater grant, Omagari embarked on a summer field research project, traveling from city to city to interview people championing the rights of migrants.
+With a grant from the Douglass Cater Society of Junior Fellows, Omagari embarked on a summer field research project, traveling from city to city to interview people championing the rights of migrants.
 She also spoke with local community members, minority language teachers, and staff at a cultural center for minorities.

 “Undertaking such an intensive research project at the undergraduate level is usually impossible,” she says.
 “I published the [resulting research] article in Washington College’s International Studies Review, which still remains in my CV to show my field research experience.”